All Episodes

 It's not permitted.

-Because you see, Islam is not, or ISIS is not Islam, and no religion wantonly kills innocent people.
+In case you've forgotten, the Obama administration banned the use of the term war on terror because you see, Islam is not, or ISIS is not Islam, and no religion wantonly kills innocent people.

 If you're a foreign leader listening to all this, I would think you'd run as far away from it as possible if your primary concern is your own nation's security and your own population's security.